djgoldstone/coding-drills/08-project-1-drills/code-drills/00-required-code-drills/06-brain-river-crossing/README.md

 Using only the farmer's rickety boat and its rules, help him get across the river with all of his companions.

 There is no "trick" answer to this problem

+The farmer will have to ferry the chicken across first, the fox will not eat the grain and the chicken will be protected from the fox.

+Then the farmer should ferry the fox across and bring the chicken on the boat so they aren't alone together

+Drop the chicken off alone and take the grain to the fox.

+Pick up the chicken and go back with all his property safely on the other side of the river.